Horizontal-org/tellaweb/README.md

 Tella Web should still function on less resources. _If you are running Tella Web on a server with less resources than our recommended set up, we would love to hear about your experience :D_

-For host providers tellaweb is a pretty straightforward application so it should work anywhere you can install docker, that being said we had the best experience using [Digital Ocean Droplets](https://www.digitalocean.com/products/droplets)
+For host providers tellaweb is a pretty straightforward application so it should work anywhere you can install docker.
+If you experience any issues please [contact us](https://tella-app.org/contact-us).

 ## Prerequisites